looker-open-source/components/src/components/Form/Inputs/Accessibility.md

 - If the input field with `:focus` has an error, the error should be read by a screen reader

 ## Keyboard Expectations
-- If input has focus, `TAB` and `SHIFT+TAB` should move focus to next focusable element.
+- If input has focus, `TAB` and `SHIFT+TAB` should move focus to next focusable element...
+- If input has focus the `Enter` key should submit the form.

 ## Related Aria Attributes